slow processing speed

 Show what a completed project looks like before the student begins.

 Establish clear starting points for tasks rather than just giving a due date.

 Give the student an extra set of textbooks to keep at home in case they’re often forgotten at home.

 Keep in mind that having slow processing speed has nothing to do with how smart students are.
 It’s just that the pace at which they can take in, respond to, and use information may be a little bit slower.
 Accommodations give them the support they need to show what they know.

 Do you have a student who you think has difficulty with processing speed?
 Explore a

-one-page fact sheet to get basic information on slow processing speed.
+to get basic information on slow processing speed.